AlrikM/Assignment-2--JUnit-Maven-Gradle-/README.md

 JavaDoc: Generates JavaDoc API documentation for the 'main' feature.

-Jar: Assembles a jar filr containing classes from 'main' java file.
+Jar: Assembles a jar file containing classes from 'main' java file.